kmsumanth/test123/README.md

-#hi folks , this is the solutions for the assignments of python , machine learning , deep learing
+Hi folks , this is the solutions for the assignments of python , machine learning , deep learing